HUD-Data-Lab/Data.Exchange.and.Interoperability/doc/adr/0004-use-case-walkthrough.md

           description: Enrollment not found
 ```

-# See if a person has been enrolled in a CE project
+# Workflow: See if a person has been enrolled in a CE project

 For Discussion:

 1. Add more fields to enrollmentsummary (returns the CEParticipation data elements + Enrollment information)
 2. Create new endpoint at the client level (/CEparticpationExample/{PersonalID}) that returns a yes/no. Add a query to the GET and a yes/no response.

-# See if a person is or has been enrolled in a specific project type (ES, PSH, etc.)
+# Workflow: See if a person is or has been enrolled in a specific project type (ES, PSH, etc.)

 Use the /enrollmentsummary/{PersonalID} endpoint to return a table of all enrollments the client has.
 This table includes project type.

-# See if a person is or has been enrolled in a project with specific funding (PATH, Pay for Success, etc.)
+# Workflow: See if a person is or has been enrolled in a project with specific funding (PATH, Pay for Success, etc.)

 ```yaml
 /fundersummary/{ProjectID}: